 Dechen Dolkar | Doha

-Since Bhutan has challenges in accessing international markets and participation in global trade and investment opportunities, the country, lyonchhen said, will require the continued specific support of development partners more than ever to ensure that its graduation is sustainable and irreversible.
+“This is why in this new chapter that Bhutan seeks to rewrite, we will require the continued specific support of our development partners more than ever to ensure that our graduation is sustainable and irreversible,” Lyonchhen said.

 During the fifth United Nations LDCs conference it was discussed that graduating and graduated countries at different stages of their development need country-specific support to address their distinct challenges and needs.

 Support needs to be strengthened to ensure that graduation leads to sustained economic growth and prosperity.
 Further incentives should be developed such as an enhanced programme of support to address the specific vulnerabilities of the graduating countries, including through private sector development and investment promotion and building of resilience.

 The conference concluded yesterday with the leaders’ commitment to deliver DPoA and strengthened partnerships between LDCs and developed nations.